 Here it was reasonably safe to get out and stretch our legs.
 In the lake there were 20+ Hippos, mostly distant, but a couple were close and one had a Common Sandpiper on its back.
 It looked very incongruous, and I thought this could’ve been on my patch back home not long ago.
 We ate inside the vehicle because if you were outside you ran the risk of Yellow-billed Kites or Pied Crows snatching your food.
 Even then Rufous-tailed Weavers were coming inside to grab any crumbs.
 An adult and a juvenile African Fish Eagle were also here and a Little Grebe was a trip tick.

-After lunch we set out again and immediately came upon a new mammal, a COMMON JACKAL, also known as Golden Jackal, the first of three.
+After lunch we set out again and immediately came upon a new mammal, an AFRICAN GOLDEN WOLF, the first of three.
 Two Collared Pratincoles were new also, a flock of six Yellow-throated Sandgrouse were very close (female pictured) and a Kori Bustard sat next to the vehicle completely unfazed.

 As we checked out at Ngorongoro Gate we watched a group of Olive Baboons using some poor drivers car as an adventure playground.

 Wednesday 11th September 2019